 We intend to expand our offerings outside of the United States, and in connection with such expansion our vehicles will be subject to foreign safety, environmental and other regulations.
 Many of those regulations are different from those applicable in the United States and may require redesign and/or retesting.
-For example, the European Union ("E.U.") has established new approval and oversight rules requiring that a national authority certify compliance with heightened safety rules, emissions limits and production requirements before vehicles can be sold in each E.U. member state, the initial of which rules were rolled out on September 1, 2020.
-There is also regulatory uncertainty regarding how these rules will impact sales in the United Kingdom given its recent withdrawal from the E.U.
-These changes could impact the rollout of new vehicle features in Europe.
+For example, the European Union ("E.U.") has established approval and oversight rules requiring that a national authority certify compliance with heightened safety rules, emissions limits and production requirements before vehicles can be sold in each E.U. member state.

-In addition to the various territorial legal requirements, we are obligated to meet, the Lucid Air is engineered with the expectation that it will deliver overall five-star performance in the two main voluntary vehicle safety performance assessment programs, the U.S. New Car Assessment Program ("NCAP") and the Euro NCAP.
+In addition to the various territorial legal requirements, we are obligated to meet, Lucid Air is engineered with the expectation that it will deliver overall five-star performance in the two main voluntary vehicle safety performance assessment programs, the U.S. New Car Assessment Program ("NCAP") and the Euro NCAP.
 Five-star is the maximum attainable score.
 These programs have introduced several additional safety related tests aimed at improving the safety of passenger vehicles, both for occupants and pedestrians involved in collisions with vehicles.
 Some of these tests are derived from legal requirements, such as side impact, but have higher performance requirements.
 Others are unique to the programs.
 Areas covered by these tests included:

 - Mobile Progressive Deformable Barrier;

 - Full Width Rigid Barrier;

 - Mobile Side Impact Barrier;

 - Side Pole;

 - Far Side Impact;

 - Whiplash;

 - Vulnerable Road Users (Pedestrians and Cyclists);

-- · Safety Assist; and
+- Safety Assist; and

 - Rescue and Extrication.